shwina/still-magic/_en/verify.md

     -   Run them when building the pipeline to convince ourselves the code is correct
     -   Run them in production to make sure assumptions still hold
     -   They might not because the environment might have changed
+-   Difference between validation and verification
+    -   [Validation](../gloss/#g:validation): is specification correct (i.e., did we build the right thing?)
+    -   [Verification](../gloss/#g:verification): does the software meet the spec (i.e., did we build the thing right?)
 -   Different from the tests most software engineers write because you don't always know what the right answer is
     -   If you did, you would have submitted your report and moved on to the next problem
 -   But there's a close analogy with physical experiments